CLewisS/321-project/README.md

 ### Database notes

-- The detabase configuration must be in the dbConfig.js file in order to connect to it
+- The database configuration must be in the dbConfig.js file in order to connect to it